Abdullah-Nasir-Chowdhury/Abdullah-Nasir-Chowdhury/README.md

 I have completed several courses in Data Analytics and Data Science.
 I have also completed specializations on Machine Learning and Deep Learning.
 Currently, I am working on building my knowledge on Data Structures and Algorithms.
-I am engaged as a Research Asssistant at my University.
+I am engaged as a Research Asssistant at my university.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/anc19990)